This village is in

 of liberty' is fake.

-They are still on the square,
+They are on the

-there is a shot made of the gate, but this square is not attached to the gate.
+square.
+There is a shot made of the gate, but this square is not attached to the gate.

-Just a few alleys away.
+(Just a few alleys away).
 The gate you see is

-the upper gate who is the entrance of the village.
+the entrance of the village.
 It's here the soldiers didn't dare to

-are in real danger.
+are in serious danger.